Griffiths extremality, interpolation of norms, and K\"ahler quantization

 \begin{proof} The equivalence between (i) and (ii) follows from our definition of Griffiths negativity.
 Now we show that (ii) implies (iii).
-Let $G: V \to E$ be holomorphic, with $V \subset \Bbb C^k$ an arbitrary open set.
+Let $G: V \to E$ be holomorphic, with $V \subset \Bbb C$ an arbitrary open set.
 We need to show that $\log f(\pi(G),G)$ is psh on $V$.
-By \cite[Theorem J.7]{Gu90} it is enough to show that $\log f(\pi(G),G) - \textup{Re } g$ satisfies the maximum principle on $V$ for any $g: V \to \Bbb C$ holomorphic.
-However by homogeneity of $f$ we have that
+By \cite[Theorem J.7]{Gu90} it is enough to show that for any open set $W\subset V $ and any $g: W \to \Bbb C$ holomorphic, the function $\log f(\pi(G),G) - \textup{Re } g$ satisfies the maximum principle on $W$.
+By homogeneity of $f$ we have that

-By assumption $z \to f(\pi(G(z)),G(z)e^{-g(z)})$ is psh on $V$, hence it satisfies the maximum principle on $V$.
+By assumption $z \to f(\pi(G(z)),G(z)e^{-g(z)})$ is psh on $W$, hence it satisfies the maximum principle on $W$.
 Consequently we then obtain that the logarithm of this expression satisfies the maximum principle as well, implying (iii), as desired.

 That (iii) implies (ii) follows from the fact that the composition of psh functions with increasing convex functions stays psh.